- Alouettes Foundation

 – 7 National players

 Moreover, teams will now be eligible to name as National starters a maximum of three players per game who have become National players by virtue of the Amended definition of National.
 Say what now?
-Yea, American players who have been active in the league for at least four seasons or have played with the same CFL team for at least three consecutive seasons can now be used as back-up Nationals.
-So, let’s say Kristian Matte gets hurt (which won’t happen, of course), well John Bowman (who’s been in the league for 50+ years) could replace him as a National.
-Provided John Bowman was an offence guy who could play centre, obviously.
+Yeah, American players who have been active in the league for at least four seasons or have played with the same CFL team for at least three consecutive seasons can now be used as backup Nationals.
+So, let’s say, if a Canadian player gets hurt, well an American player could replace him as a National.